 - If data contains JSON, the nested fields will be shown in the list to filter.
 A user can therefore filter on inner fields.
 Please note that this list will only contain a few nested fields as Knowi will not scan the whole dataset for the JSON data.
 However, Cloud9QL can be used to filter any nested field.

 If the user is an admin or dashboard creator, then they also have several other options for the filter behaviour:

 This filter will be applied to the dashboard but the definition of it will be completely hidden from the dashboard end users.
 It will only be available to view and edit by an admin or the dashboard creator.

 Mandatory (previously 'Locked' filter)

-If this option is set then the filter is always present on the dashboard and prevents the end users from removing the filter.
+If this option is set, the filter is always present on the dashboard and prevents the end users from removing the filter.
 However, the end user can still add or remove values from that filter.

 Auto-suggestions for another dataset

 By default, filter value suggestions are sample from the dataset itself.
 If, however, you require filter values to come from another dataset, then the admin or dashboard creator would specify it here.
 Values will come from either the first column of the auto-suggestion dataset or the column name that exactly matches the field to be filtered